Carcanet Press

 • Gallery

-• Bill Manhire was born in Invercargill in 1946.
+• Bill Manhire was born in Invercargill, New Zealand in 1946.
 He was his country's inaugural Poet Laureate and has won the New Zealand Book Award for Poetry four times.
-He holds a personal chair at the Victoria University of Wellington, where he directs the celebrated creative writing programme and the International Institute of Modern Letters.
+He headed the International Institute of Modern Letters at Victoria University of Wellington, establishing and directing the university's prestigious creative writing programme.
 His volume of short fiction, South Pacific, was published by Carcanet in 1994.
+His poetry collections include Lifted (2007), and his Collected Poems (2001) and Selected Poems (2014).
+In 2018, he was made one of the Arts Foundation Icon Artists, an award given to only 20 living artists for their lifetime achievement and contribution to the arts in NZ.

 Bill Manhire was born in Invercargill in 1946 and educated at the Universities of Otago and London.
 He now heads the International Institute of Modern Letters at Victoria University of Wellington and directs their prestigious creative writing programme.
 Graduates of the course include many of New Zealand's most accomplished contemporary writers (among them Barbara Anderson, James Brown, Kate Camp, Catherine Chidgey, Barbara Else, Kapka Kassabova, Elizabeth Knox, Emily Perkins and William Brandt).